 Save Confidently With a Clutch Pre-owned Vehicle

 While the assurance of a new car is great for some car buyers, you can shop for a quality pre-owned vehicle at Clutch and save big.
-All our vehicles have been through a 210-point inspection and reconditioning process to ensure they're in top shape, and all vehicles purchased online come with a 90-day or 6,000-km warranty.
+All our vehicles have been through a 210-point inspection and reconditioning process to ensure they're in top shape, and our vehicles come with an optional 3-month or 6,000-km warranty.

 Plus, you can purchase your pre-owned Clutch vehicle 100% online, skipping the stress of a traditional dealership and dealing with a salesperson.
-We'll then deliver your vehicle to you, and you'll have a 10-day risk-free trial period with the car.
+We'll then deliver your vehicle to you, and you'll have an optional10-day risk-free trial period with the car.
 If you don't love it within those 10 days, you can return it for a full refund or exchange it for another vehicle.